CarlosGutierrezArdila/DSL4UDRules/README.md

 convert dot to png
     - dot -Tpng dotfile.dot -o outputfile.png

+to generate output file and check model:
+	- python codegen.py (Entitiy file ubication).ent
+The output file is generated in rules dir with the domain's name, it contains the rules rendered with the template.

-to test install go
+to test install go and execute:

-resultado a un archivo
+	- go run proofRule.go

 agregar hechos a reglas